 - Not great on mud or swamps.

-During our test rides, SnakeSkin Jumbo Jims showed that it was built extremely well, and will stay locked to your rims thanks to the folding beads.
+During our test rides, the 26 x 4.0 Jumbo Jim tires with Blue Speedgrip showed that the tire build was almost flawless.
+Thanks to the folding beads, JJ was locked firm on our rims.
 Using them for more than 200 miles, it would be unfair not to mention the seamless compatibility between our standard rim and this tubeless tire.
 The tubeless setup weighed less, and we were able to mount them very easily.
 The knobs were large enough here so that the tire was able to grip loose rock surfaces better.
-Even as we brought down the tire pressure further, the rides remained compliant.
+Even as we brought down the tires pressure further, the rides remained compliant.
 With no pinch flats, we did not miss self-steering too.
 It encouraged us to take a few more turns on this fat bike tire.
-Given their low weight, we could take on the lengthy uphill slogs too.
+Given their low weight, you can take on the lengthy uphill slogs too.

 SCHWALBE Jumbo Jim Adix Tire

 7. Origin8 Supercell: Treads are designed to evacuate water and allow great cornering traction